allhandsactive/site/supporters.md

 excerpt: "These companies and individuals help keep our lights on."
 ---

-All Hands Active recognizes these companies and individuals, whose financial and in-kind support sustains the organization and furthers our mission of XXXX.
+All Hands Active is deeply grateful to these companies and individuals, whose financial and in-kind support sustains the organization and furthers our mission of XXXX.
+To keep supporting the community, we depend on community support.

 If you'd like to join this list, click "Donate" above or "Email" to discuss further.